concourse/concourse/release-notes/latest.md

   This feature may become the default in the future if it turns out to be useful and safe enough in practice.
 Try it out!

+#### <sub><sup><a name="5118" href="#5118">:link:</a></sup></sub> feature

+* #5118 implements infinite scroll and lazy rendering to the dashboard, which should greatly improve performance on installations with a ton of pipelines configured.
+The initial page load can still be quite laggy, but interacting with the page afterwards now performs a lot better.
+We'll keep chipping away at this problem and may have larger changes in store for the future.

 #### <sub><sup><a name="5149" href="#5149">:link:</a></sup></sub> fix

 * In #5149, @evanchaoli implemented an optimization which should lower the resource checking load on some instances: instead of checking *all* resources, only resources which are actually used as inputs will be checked.